jeffbarr/gridfinity-catalog/README.md

 # gridfinity-catalog
-This is a Catalog of Gridfinity Designs and Other Resources
+This is a Catalog of Gridfinity Designs and Other Resources.
+Your pull requests are welcome!

 # Introduction
 In April of 2022, [Zack Freedman](https://www.youtube.com/c/ZackFreedman/about) announced Gridfinity to the world in this video: